survivejs/site/drafts/redux-first-router-interview.md

 Thanks for the interview James!
 Redux-First Router seems like a great addition to the ecosystem!

-Below you have chronological history of how my James' product lines have been progressing thus far:
+Below you have a chronological history of how my James' product lines have been progressing thus far:

 **Redux-First Router:**